National Archives facilities: Presidential libraries

 Libraries and museums have been established for other presidents, but they are not part of the NARA presidential library system, and are operated by private foundations, historical societies, or state governments, including the Abraham Lincoln, Rutherford B. Hayes, William McKinley, Woodrow Wilson and Calvin Coolidge libraries.
 For example, the Abraham Lincoln Presidential Library and Museum is owned and operated by the state of Illinois.

 Affiliated facilities

 The National Archives Building in downtown Washington holds record collections such as all existing federal census records, ships' passenger lists, military unit records from the American Revolution to the Philippine–American War, records of the Confederate government, the Freedmen's Bureau records, and pension and land records.

-There are also ten Affiliated Archives locations across the U.S. which hold, by formal, written agreement with NARA, accessioned records.
+There are also ten affiliated archives across the U.S. which hold, by formal, written agreement with NARA, accessioned records.